Candlesticker

 Pattern Requirements and Flexibility

-The Bearish Kicking ideally should consist of a white Marubozu followed by a black Marubozu with a body gap in between.
-However, we accept normal or long candlesticks and a null body gap, too.
-This way, the Bearish Separating Lines Pattern, which is a continuation pattern (that is not covered here), is also included in a modified manner as a reversal pattern.
+The Bearish Kicking pattern ideally consists of a white Marubozu followed by a black Marubozu with a gap between their bodies.
+However, normal or long candlesticks and the absence of a body gap are also acceptable.
+This allows the Bearish Separating Lines Pattern, typically a continuation pattern, to be modified and included as a reversal pattern.

 Trader’s Behavior

-The pattern is a strong sign showing that the market is headed downwards.
-It appears in an uptrend and on the first day a strong white candlestick further confirms the bullishness.
-The next day prices open below (or at) the previous day’s open causing a gap.
-This huge gap urges the bears to take action.
-The market heads down now with a black candlestick.
+This pattern is a strong indicator of an impending downward market trend.
+It appears in an uptrend, where the first day features a strong white candlestick, further confirming the bullish sentiment.
+On the second day, prices open below or at the previous day’s open, creating a significant gap.
+This gap prompts bearish traders to take action, leading the market downward, signified by a black candlestick.